The scan list in Opter Terminal

 All packages on the same shipment in one block

-If onescanrow=“true” was set in step 2 above, the block in the scan list can be further customised by selecting true or false for the rest of the settings on the same line in Terminal.Settings.
+If you have set onescanrow="true", you can further customise the block in the scan list by selecting true or false for the remaining settings on the same line in Terminal.Settings.
 The information is also displayed for the packages that the user has not scanned on the shipment.
 Scanned packages are coloured green in the block.

 Variables that return numbers